-Under this alternative it is recommended that lease parcels NDM 97300-3L, 3U, LC, 3P, 3Q, 3R, 3B, Y3, and MN be leased with cultural resource Lease Notice 14-2 and Cultural Resource Stipulation CR 16-1.
+Under Alternative B (NDM-79010-AU, NDM-97300-3Y, NDM-97300-4A, NDM-97300-4B, NDM-97300-38, NDM-97300-39, NDM-79010-AT) or Alternative C (part of lease parcel NDM-79010-AU, NDM-97300-3Y, NDM-97300-38, NDM-97300-39, and part of lease parcel NDM-79010-AT) it is recommended that each lease parcel is leased with cultural resource Lease Notice 14-2 and Cultural Resource Stipulation CR 16-1.
 See Appendix A for the Lease Parcel Summary Table and Appendix B for description of Lease Stipulations.
 In addition to specific Lease Stipulations to protect known resource values, additional site specific avoidance and/or mitigation measures, would have to be determined after project specific development proposals are received and Class III cultural resource inventories have been completed.
 In almost all situations, direct impacts to cultural resources will be avoided by project redesign and/or relocating the surface disturbing activities (e.g., roads, well pads and pipelines, etc.).
 Given the overall size of the lease parcel and the relatively small percentage or number of acres to be disturbed by anticipated development, avoidance of impacts to significant cultural resources being the primary concern, it is unlikely that it would be necessary to mitigate adverse impacts to archaeological sites through data recovery efforts.
 It should be noted that BLM has discretional control over mitigation stipulations measures imposed on a project.
 Although a lessee has a right to develop a lease, BLM may require development activities to be moved up to 200 meters in any direction.
 This should allow nearly all cultural properties to be avoided.
 Should development uncover subsurface sites, the lessee is required to halt all work until the site can be evaluated and proper mitigation measures can be implemented